 - Earn 1% cash back on all other card purchases with no limit to the amount you can earn

-Ink Bold® Business Charge Card is a premium card with an improved upfront bonus and better rewards, but comes with an annual fee (waived the first year).
-The sign-up bonus is worth $500 cash or $625 towards travel – 50,000 bonus points after you spend $5,000 in the first 3 months from account opening.
+Ink Plus® Business Credit Card is a premium card with an improved upfront bonus and better rewards, but comes with an annual fee.
+The sign-up bonus is worth $600 cash or $750 towards travel – 60,000 bonus points after you spend $5,000 in the first 3 months from account opening.
 You get that extra 25% towards any travel booked at their Ultimate Rewards travel portal with no blackouts or restrictions, and their prices aren’t any more expensive than at an Expedia or Travelocity-type site.

 You also get 5X points per dollar in select business categories, and you have the improved travel redemption option and you can transfer points 1:1 to programs like United Airlines and Hyatt hotels.
-This is a charge card, so there is not interest and the spending limit is more flexible.
-The annual fee is %0 the first year, $95 after that.
+The annual fee is $95, which will eat into your initial bonus.
 My recommendation would be to try it out for the first year, and see if the premium benefits are worth it for you.
-If not, you can downgrade to a no annual fee version.
+If not, you can switch to the no fee Ink Cash version above.

 Starwood Preferred Guest® Business Credit Card is the small business version of one of my favorite personal credit cards.
 The sign-up bonus is up to 25,000 Starpoints: Earn 10,000 Starpoints after your first purchase on the Card and another 15,000 after you spend $5,000 in purchases on the Card within the first 6 months of Card Membership. $0 introductory annual fee for the first year, then $65.
 Starpoints from the Starwood Preferred Guest loyalty program are very flexible with multiple redemption options towards free hotel stays, frequent flier miles, and Amazon.com gift cards.
 I use them primarily for free hotel stays or topping up my miles accounts for awards, and actually value them at 2 cents a point or more.